peytoncordero/DRI25/creating-simulations.md

         self.run()
 ```

 We will pass in our two parameters for the class, one for our roll method we created previously and the other for the number of iterations we want the simulator to run.
 Like before, we prefix each data member with `self` so that we can access the values from anywhere within our class.
 We also create a new empty list `results`, so that we have a place to store the results of our dice rolls.
 We also have one method call, `run()`.
-Calling a method in the initializer area like this means that it will run every time a new object of the `DiceSim` class is created.
+Calling a method in the initializer area like this means that it will automatically run every time a new object of the `DiceSim` class is created.

 ## Creating Our Class Methods